Rudy Giuliani faces subpoena in Ukraine probe | DW | 30.09.2019

 Trump asked Australian PM to help discredit Mueller inquiry

-The New York Times on Monday also reported that Trump asked the Australian prime minister to provide Attorney General William Barr with information to help discredit the Mueller inquiry.
+Also Monday, The New York Times reported that Trump recently asked the Australian prime minister and other foreign leaders to provide Attorney General William Barr with information to help discredit the inquiry by special counsel Robert Mueller.

-The request was made during a recent telephone call between Trump and the Australian leader, Scott Morrison, according to the newspaper which cited two unnamed US officials.

 Pompeo took part in phone call: reports